andremoreira73/Project_portfolio/Soil_and_Yield/README.md

 # Background

-In 2019, we decided to collect Haney soil test data from several farm trials.
-This data was compiled in a dataset (here called "Haney_raw_data.csv").
-In parallel to this dataset, we systematically collected, on a much larger scale, trial yields results.
-In other words, we had 2 distinct but overlapping databases with important data - one on NOVIHUM's effect on the soil, another with effect on the plant (using yield as a proxy).

-While the situation concerning 2 distinct datasets is not satisfactory, it is a common situation when it comes to data.
-Furthermore, the data can lead to important conclusions and therefore it is worth spending time and effort in bringing the data together and analyzing it.

-Please note that in this repository you will only see our analysis, but not the original data.
-It is meant for demonstration purposes only.

-# Summary of the results from this case study
+In 2019, a company producing a novel soil enhancement product initiated a comprehensive data collection project gathering Haney soil test results from multiple farm trials comparing soils treated with the product versus untreated soils.
+This data was compiled into a dataset (designated as "Haney_raw_data.csv").
+Concurrently, it conducted a larger-scale systematic collection of crop yield results from trials.
+This resulted in two distinct but partially overlapping databases: one capturing soil treatment effects, and another documenting plant response through yield measurements.

+While maintaining separate datasets is not ideal, this scenario reflects common challenges in agricultural data management.
+Given the potential insights these datasets could provide, I undertook the task of integrating and analyzing the combined data.

+**Note:** This repository contains only the analysis methodology and results.
+Original datasets are not included due to proprietary constraints but serve as a demonstration of analytical approaches for agricultural data.

+# Key Findings

+The integrated analysis revealed significant patterns in soil nutrient dynamics and crop performance following product application:

+## Nutrient Availability

-The data clearly shows that treated areas exhibit higher nutrient availability than control areas.
+The data demonstrates that product-treated areas consistently exhibit enhanced nutrient availability compared to control areas.

+## Yield Impact Analysis

-The meta-analysis of the yield differences between treated and untreated areas across 891 trials shows:
+A comprehensive meta-analysis across 891 trials revealed:

-- An average yield increase of the treated sites of 21% versus control;
+- **Average yield increase:** 21% in treated versus control areas
-- A median yield increase of 9%;
+- **Median yield increase:** 9%
-- Win rate of 75%.
-- Higher nutrient availability is not necessarily reflected in higher yields, as nutrients may be naturally or through fertilization already abundant enough.
-However in some cases the data shows a clear relationship between high yields and higher availability in treated areas.
-- This data is the starting point of a deeper analysis (including collecting more data) that is necessary to clarify any further agronomic efects.
+- **Success rate:** 75% of trials showed positive results
+- **Nutrient-yield relationship:** While higher nutrient availability does not automatically translate to increased yields (particularly in already nutrient-rich environments), the data identifies specific conditions where enhanced nutrient availability strongly correlates with yield improvements

+## Future Directions

+These findings establish a foundation for deeper investigation.
+Additional data collection and analysis are necessary to fully characterize the mechanisms underlying the product's effects and optimize application strategies for various soil types and crop conditions.